MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

 introducing an API to set custom storage partition and an API to clear all data in a custom storage partition.

-When an application sets custom storage parition for a WebView, the sites and iframes running inside the WebView will act as if the site were running in a third party iframe inside a top level site uniquelly associated with the custom storage partition id and have separate [storage partition](https://developer.chrome.com/docs/privacy-sandbox/storage-partitioning/)
+When an application sets custom storage partition for a WebView, the sites and iframes running inside the WebView will act as if the site were running in a third party iframe inside a top level site uniquelly associated with the custom storage partition id and have separate [storage partition](https://developer.chrome.com/docs/privacy-sandbox/storage-partitioning/)